qntnm/reminder/README.md

 # reminder (app)
-This is my CS IA, a reminder app that helps people with ADHD.
+This is a reminder app that helps people with ADHD.
 # Libraries used
 This project uses (will use) [twilio](https://www.twilio.com/docs/libraries/java)
 # sucess criteria